MACNICA-CLAVIS-NV/abandoned_object_detection/README.md

 inference_1  | Use Context.pop() to avoid this problem.
 inference_1  | -------------------------------------------------------------------
 ```
-please run the YOLOv4 detection alone with the following commands.
+please run the PyCUDA auto initialization alone with the following commands.

 1. Execute a shell in the conatainer.
 ```